Business Intelligence and Analytics MSc

 DATA VISUALISATION AND DASHBOARDING

-This module covers the theoretical and practical aspects of data visualisation including graphical perception, dynamic dashboard visualisations, and static data 'infographics'.
+This module covers the theoretical and practical aspects of data visualisation including graphical perception, dynamic dashboard visualisations, and static data ‘infographics’.
 Tools such as R and Tableau are used.
+The aim is to prepare students for becoming a data visualisation specialist.

 DATA WAREHOUSING AND OLAP